-Stabilizing the balance sheet, slashing costs, hedging as an insurance policy, improving efficiency, and reducing debt…all of these measures have played a critical role in allowing U.S. shale producers to increase production, which has in turn kept a lid on oil prices.
+Stabilizing the balance sheet, slashing costs, hedging as an insurance policy, improving efficiency, and reducing debt…all of these measures have played a critical role in allowing U.S. shale producers to increase production.
 As company officials made their cases to Wall Street analysts, money managers, and other investors at both days of the Independent Petroleum Association of America’s (IPAA) Oil & Gas Investment Symposium (OGIS) in New York this week, they focused on their plans going forward and emphasized individual improvements in their capital budgets.
 But there was little talk about the direction of oil prices.
 Why is that?
 One investment bank analyst told The Fuse at the event that companies, like all market watchers, remain highly uncertain about where oil prices are going.

 “These companies have to keep costs down and manage their cash flow,” the analyst said.
 “But in the end, how well production performs and how well these companies perform is macro-driven.”